Swirrl/grafter-template/README.md

 Copyright © 2014 Swirrl IT Ltd.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0, the same as Clojure.